 Turkey is a great choice of meat for making chili.
 Turkey may not contain the fat of other meats, which translates into flavor and mouth feel, but because of that it is a good lower calorie choice for those of us looking to eat a bit healthier.

-Also, turkey is a milder protein, which means it will absorb and reflect back any flavors you decide to build into your pot of turkey chili.
-I see that as a huge positive.
 When I cook with turkey, particularly ground turkey, all the flavors of my chosen chili peppers, fire roasted tomatoes, chili powders and other seasonings have free reign to do what they do best - make a GREAT pot of turkey chili.

 I'm calling this recipe the "Real Deal" Turkey Chili because it does exactly that.
 It incorporates a collection of outstanding ingredients that comes together into one beautifully flavored meal.
-Talk about tasty!
-And yep, it's super easy to make.

 Let's talk about how to make turkey chili, shall we?